When is the best time to visit Istanbul?

 Autumn is ideal for high-end experiences — from yacht cruises on the Bosphorus to exclusive restaurant reservations that would be impossible to secure during summer months.

 Winter shows you the soul of Istanbul.
-This is when shopkeepers have time for real conversation over tea, when you can hear the call to prayer echo across empty squares, when the hammam becomes a true sanctuary.
+Winter is when shopkeepers have time for real conversation over tea, when you can hear the call to prayer echo across empty squares, when the hammam becomes a true sanctuary.

 Weather & Atmosphere